Muhammad Ali's rise to power

-Muhammad Ali's seizure of power in Egypt came following a long, three-way civil war between the Ottoman Empire, Egyptian Mamluks who had ruled Egypt for centuries, and Albanian mercenaries in the service of the Ottomans.
-The conflict ended in victory for the mercenaries led by Muhammad Ali of Egypt (1769–1849).
+Muhammad Ali rose to power in Egypt following a long, three-way civil war between the Ottoman Empire, Mamluks who had ruled Egypt for centuries, and Albanian mercenaries in the service of the Ottomans.
+The conflict ended in victory for the Albanians (from Rumelia) led by Ali.

-The three-way struggle occurred following the French invasion of Egypt by Napoleon.
+The struggle occurred following the French invasion of Egypt by Napoleon.
 After the French were defeated, a power vacuum was created in Egypt.
 The Mamluks had governed Egypt before the French invasion and still retained power in the region.
 However, Egypt was officially a part of the Ottoman Empire and many Ottoman troops who had been sent to evict the French were still present.